dsabia/remote-counter/README.md

 ######Test strategy
 *...in progress*

-third party library integration not suggest a fast way to test but more the use of some framework and mock.
-Mainly is to test configuration.
+For intense use of third party library, it is suggest to use Arqillian to test some caches configuration.

 #####Anything else

 ######Known issue
 * Still not working the failure recovery on Windows: probably test not passed.
-* For **counter-server** project wrong directory name
+* **counter-serever** project name is wrong directory name

 ######TODO
 * properties file for the confiuration
 * improve log
-* found a way to test client and server working togheter (inproject for Acceptance Test)